A new outbreak of the goldspotted oak borer raises again the question of why California does not outlaw the movement of untreated firewood.

 • the organizations that advocate for protection of wildlife habitat.

 APHIS tried hard to inform all who might be interested.
 APHIS posted the scoping notice and availability of the draft environmental impact statement in the Federal Register.
 Also, it posted alerts on its Stakeholder Registry (which contains almost 12,000 contacts); its e-newsletter; its Facebook and Twitter accounts; and the agency’s “news and information” and ALB-related web pages.
 In addition, APHIS notified ALB project managers in New York, Massachusetts, and Ohio and their state counterparts and asked that they notify their key contacts; tribal contacts; USDA Forest Service and U.S. Fish and Wildlife Service contacts; plus several specific partners and organizations.
 APHIS also issued a press release which it shared with federal and state partners.
+Why does it matter that APHIS received so few comments?
+This silence gives political and agency leaders the impression that the American public does not support efforts to prevent the spread or to eradicate tree-killing insects and pathogens.
+I hope this is not true!

 This negative impression remains even if there are many stakeholders who are pleased with the program’s direction and progress.
 Their choice not to voice their support meant that only those who object to at least some components of the program are heard in the policy arena.
+I plead with you – get involved!
+Support those parts of APHIS’s eradication and containment programs that you think are wise.
+Criticize those components that you think should be strengthened or changed.

 Posted by Faith Campbell